 I have recently visited the school again and was impressed with all the changes.
 There are a ton of activities taking place here in this real western cowboy-like atmosphere, from horse jumping shows to quiz nights to summer camps.
 Follow their events page for postings of their events or look at our Calendar of Events if you want to plan ahead.

-My daughter now attends drama classes at The Estepona Youth Theatre located within the premises of the Estepona riding school, so lately I have been spending a lot of time here.
-I don't mind at all, because waiting for her classes is pure enjoyment.
+My daughter used to attends drama classes at the The Marbella Youth Theatre, which was located within the premises of the Estepona riding school, so I have spent a lot of time here.
+I didn't mind at all, because waiting for her classes is pure enjoyment.
 I remember to bring my iPad (free wifi!) to check my emails, order a cup of coffee and sit back in the comfortable leather sofa.
 No pressure!
 After my daughter's class she may ask for a muffin or an ice cream and we sit and watch the horses trot by.

-I have given you all lots of information about The Estepona Youth Theatre which is situated at The Studio, in the Equestrian Centre Estepona, but I'm sure that most of you have no idea what else is at this thriving little village, apart from maybe the horses!...
+I have given you all lots of information about The Marbella Youth Theatre which was situated at The Studio, in the Equestrian Centre Estepona, but I'm sure that most of you have no idea what else is at this thriving little village, apart from maybe the horses!...

 ...Here goes, the best vet on the coast has her clinic here - The Pointer Clinic (I wouldn't take my dogs anywhere else, and I have 3).
 Salvador has a doggy grooming parlour that is very competively priced and excellent.
 Toni, has an organic vegetable and grocery shop, her fresh eggs are to die for, you will never buy them anywhere else once you've tried them.
 The infamous, Selina from Talk Radio, has an excellent jewellery shop and next door to her is Sally who sells Ted Barker Silk.